SINTEF/dlite/bindings/python/triplestore/README.md

 triplestore backends have.

 The main class is Triplestore, who's `__init__()` method takes the name of the backend to encapsulate as first argument.
-It's interface is strongly inspired by rdflib.Graph, but simplified when possible to make it easy to use.
+Its interface is strongly inspired by rdflib.Graph, but simplified when possible to make it easy to use.
 Some important differences:
 - all IRIs are represented by Python strings